devforth/adminforth/adminforth/documentation/docs/tutorial/05-Plugins/03-ForeignInlineList.md

     {
       name: 'realtor_id',
       foreignResource: {
-        resourceId: 'users',  // this means that aparts.realtor_id refers to primary key of 'users' resource
+        resourceId: 'adminuser',  // this means that aparts.realtor_id refers to primary key of 'adminuser' resource
                               // this is Many-To-One relatin: many aparts can refer to one user }
     }